Zero Waste Halloween Ideas

 Zero Waste & Eco Friendly Halloween Costume Ideas

 Costumes can be a little bit trickier, but I would say the easiest way to go about it would be to make a stop at your local thrift store for inspiration.
 A few weeks before Halloween, I like to browse the thrift shop in my town for clothing items I could use to create a costume.
 Usually with the combination of things I have at home and new pieces from the thrift shop, I can create a quick Halloween costume ensemble.
 Some ideas include 80s aerobics instructor, 60s hippie/flower child, Rosie the riveter, lumberjack, cowboy, etc. Again, Pinterest is a good stop for inspiration when it comes to DIY Halloween costume ideas.

-If you leave the thrift shops without a sweet secondhand costume, check Facebook Marketplace and see if you can find a pre-loved costume there!
+Lastly, if you leave the thrift shops without a sweet secondhand costume, check Facebook Marketplace and see if you can find a pre-loved costume there!
 This is an especially good idea if you’re hunting for children’s costumes.
 Kids grow out of costumes quickly, so it shouldn’t be too difficult to find a very gently used Halloween costume there for a great price.
 For example, I found a secondhand toddler cow costume for Vasco, and it is absolutely adorable!
 This year I can repost it on Facebook Marketplace for another kid to enjoy.

 Ok, let’s hear it.
 What are your best zero waste Halloween tips to share??
 Any unique costume ideas you’ve come up with on the fly?
 What about treats for trick or treaters in your neighborhood??

 You might also enjoy these blog posts from Tiny Yellow Bungalow!